frederic-perez/AmE-dictionary/data/idioms.md

 __tear (one’s) hair out__ :dart: To be extremely anxious, worried, frustrated, or stressed out about something. _We’ve been tearing our hair out trying to figure out what’s causing the server outages._
 __tear a strip off (someone)__ To scold, upbraid, or rebuke someone very severely, as for an error or wrongdoing. _The teacher really tore a strip off me for causing a disruption in class again._
 __tear around__ _Her idea of taking a day off is tearing around a golf course._
-__teensy-weensy__ Particularly small or tiny. _I'’m not hungry myself, but I’d love to try just a teensy-weensy bite of your meal, if you don’t mind._
+__teensy-weensy__ Particularly small or tiny. _I’m not hungry myself, but I’d love to try just a teensy-weensy bite of your meal, if you don’t mind._
 __tell (someone or something) apart__ To be able to discern or distinguish two or more people or things that appear or seem similar. _This one is real, and this one is the counterfeit—you can tell them apart by the small holographic mark at the top corner of the genuine document._
 __tell me about it__ (spoken) Used to say that you understand what somebody is talking about and have had the same experience: _I get so annoyed with Steve!
 Tell me about it.
 He drives me crazy._ :es: ¡Dímelo a mí!
 __tell someone off__ To scold someone; to attack someone verbally.
 (This has a sense of finality about it.) _I was so mad at Bob that I told him off.
 By the end of the day, I had told off everyone else, too._